mid-run/weather-api/README.md

-# ⚡ Midrun GPT API
+# ⚡ Midrun Weather API 🌦️

-This is a simple node js server built on the openai API and with the Midrun toolkit.
+This is a simple node js server built on an open weather API and with the Midrun toolkit.

 More info & documentation: